-Although it has been another year of disruption and uncertainty in both our working and personal lives, Ravensbourne has continued to fare well.
-We are a specialist creative university designed for industry and what we offer has never been more relevant to the growth of the economy and to the skills required in a post-pandemic world.
+Financially we have had to take some hits on government funding and continuing cost increases but the board and executive leadership have maintained our vision for the university and its growth plans.
+We are a specialist university designed to transform industry and what we offer has never been more relevant to the growth of the economy and to the skills required in the post-pandemic world.